 - Benjamin Franklin kept a balanced schedule of a relaxed morning, four hours of work, a relaxed lunch, four more hours of work, and a relaxed evening.

 - Hunter S. Thompson woke up at 3 PM, snorted cocaine, smoked cigars, and dropped acid until about midnight.
-He would then write for six hours while doing more cocaine and playing porn in the background.
-He would finish his day at 6:00 AM eating Dove bars and fettuccine alfredo in a hot tub (No joke).
+He would then write for six hours while doing more cocaine and using porn as background noise.
+He would finish his day at 6:00 AM eating Dove bars and fettuccine alfredo in a hot tub (no joke).

 Sure, you can model your daily schedule off of someone else’s.
-But there comes a point when you realize that your life is filled with its own idiosyncrasies and unique challenges and that your schedule is going to be your own.
+But there comes a point when you realize that your life is filled with its own idiosyncrasies and unique challenges.

 Trying to fit someone else’s model might not work for you.
 So, you have to examine your goals, strengths, and weaknesses, and base your schedule on those criteria.